alxvmr/ALTMediaWriter/BUILDING.md

 # Windows
 Windows build requries MSYS2 to be installed, install it from the official website.
 Make sure to complete all of the installation steps listed on the website!

+Remember to pull all of the repo tags because they are used to create the app version string that's displayed inside the app.

 Run mingw32.exe found in the MSYS2 folder.

 Run build.sh found in "altmediawriter/dist/win".
 Possible run modes are: